 What if I’m arriving from overseas?
 Will you pick me up?

 Due to the length of travel, we do offer complimentary pickup to students who come to us from overseas.
-If you are one of our international students, please make sure to send us your arrival flight information as soon as possible so that we can make these arrangements with you.
-For your return, please ask us to put you on one of the return shuttles to the airport.
+Please make sure to send us your arrival flight information as soon as possible so that we can make these arrangements.
+Students can arrange and pay for the return to the airport when they get to camp.
 The cost is $35.

-Suppose I need (or want) to arrive on Saturday?
+I need to/would like to arrive on Saturday?
 Can I do that?

 Where will I eat?
 What about my special dining needs (halal, vegan, lactose-intolerant, gluten-free, other)?